DDI-TU-Dresden/thonny-wiki/MacOSX.rst

 Using Thonny on Mac OS X
 =========================

-Thonny+Python bundle is supported on OS X 10.9 Mavericks and later.
+Starting with version 1.3 Thonny+Python bundle is supported on OS X 10.6 Snow Leopard and later.
 On older systems you can `install Python and Thonny separately <SeparateInstall>`_.